SaiPraneethPegada/Animal-Shelter/README.md

 * A website which will serve as a marketplace to connect people who want to either adopt a pet or give away a pet.

 * Features Includes:
-    - Adopt a pet form (on click of "Request for Adoption" -> Successful submission -> stores data in IndexedDB).
+    - Adopt a pet form (on click of "Request for Adoption" -> If successful submission -> Stores data in IndexedDB).
-    - Giveaway a pet form (on click of "Request for Give Away" -> if successful submission -> stores data in IndexedDB).
+    - Giveaway a pet form (on click of "Request for Give Away" -> If successful submission -> Stores data in IndexedDB).
     - Displays Pets available at store on click of a button(What all pets do we have?).
     - Clean code with re-usable UI components (i.e, Implemented with DRY Principle).